apache/beam/website/src/contribute/index.md

     - ask on [dev@beam.apache.org]({{ site.baseurl }}/community/contact-us/)

    Use `R: @username` in the pull request to notify a reviewer.
-1. If you don't get any response in 3 business days, email the dev@ list to ask for someone to look at your pull request.
+1. If you don't get any response in 3 business days, email the [dev@ mailing list]({{ site.baseurl }}/community/contact-us) to ask for someone to look at your pull request.
 1. Review feedback typically leads to follow-up changes.
 You can add these changes as additional "fixup" commits to the existing PR/branch.
 This will allow reviewer(s) to track the incremental progress.
 After review is complete and the